 Ratcliffe, JH (in press) Aoristic Crime Analysis.

 - A chapter on aoristic crime analysis in the excellent book by Elizabeth Groff and Cory Haberman.
-The figure above comes from this chapter.
+The figures above comes from this chapter.
+Full citation is:

 Ratcliffe, JH (in press) “Aoristic Analysis”.
 In; Groff, ER and Haberman, CP (Eds.)
 The Study of Crime and Place: A Methods Handbook.
 Temple University Press: Philadelphia, PA.